joeworld/Data-Structure-in-Python/README.md

 Don't remove previous implementations of algorithms.
 Just add a new file with your own implementation.

-Beutify and Clen up your code for easier reading, you can also include your brute force approach and the better approach
+Beautify and Clen up your code for easier reading, you can also include your brute force approach and the better approach